chivandikwa/gatsby-casper/src/content/dotnet-musts-exceptions-serializable.md

 ## Why Is This Important?

-When an exception occurs in an application, it may need to be propagated across different tiers or processes, or even persisted to a log or database.
+When an exception occurs in an application, it may need to be propagated across different tiers or processes or even persisted to a log or database.
 In such cases, the exception object must be serializable so that it can be transmitted or stored.
-If the exception object is not serializable, it may not be possible to propagate or store it, resulting in loss of valuable debugging information.
+If the exception object is not serializable, it may not be possible to propagate or store it, resulting in the loss of valuable debugging information.

 The four core constructors provide a way to initialize an exception object with the necessary information.
 The parameterless constructor initializes the exception object with default values, while the constructor that takes a string message initializes it with a user-defined message.
 The constructor that takes a string message and an inner exception initializes it with a user-defined message and the inner exception that caused the current exception.
 Finally, the constructor that takes a SerializationInfo object and a StreamingContext object is used to initialize an exception object during deserialization.

-Enforcing this rule ensure consistency as the expectations will always be the same for all custom Exceptions.
+Enforcing this rule ensures consistency as the expectations will always be the same for all custom Exceptions.

 ## Enforcing This Using Unit Tests